Hank-HXQ/Crosswind-loads-estimator-for-tall-buildings/README.md

 # Crosswind-loads-estimator-for-tall-buildings
+We developed a tool for rapid and accurate evaluation of crosswind loads on tall buildings.
 This tool is an ANN-based model driven by a comprehensive aerodynamic database of tall buildings.
 The database is established by high-fidelity datasets from both wind tunnel tests and large-eddy simulations (LES), covering extensive building dimensions in three typical boundary layer wind fields.
 Specifically, this tool is applicable to rectangular tall buildings with a side ratio (D/B) from 0.5 to 2 and a height from 150 m to 250 m.
 # About the installation
 The tool is compiled within MATLAB R2022b using MATLAB Compiler.
 The MATLAB Runtime (MCR) does not require a MATLAB license and can be used to run the MATLAB compiled program on computers which do not have MATLAB installed.
 1. for_redistribution folder: contains the files used to install the application and MATLAB Runtime.